 Southern Pepper Sauce Recipe

 This post may contain affiliate links.
 Please read my disclosure policy.

 This pepper sauce recipe is a Southern family favorite.
-Perfect to serve with cornbread, greens or black eyed peas, this pepper sauce recipe is one you’ll turn to again and again.
+Perfect for serving with cornbread, greens, or black eyed peas, this Southern Pepper Sauce is one you’ll turn to again and again.

-Good ole Southern Pepper Sauce is a favorite condiment to serve with any number of dishes in the South – from black eyed peas to pinto beans, collard or turnip greens and some even like a little bit of it with their BBQ.
-A jar of this spicy sauce could just about always be found on the supper table, making it a staple item to make each year.
+Pepper Sauce is a favorite condiment for serving with any number of dishes in the south.
+It’s delicious with foods like black-eyed peas, pinto beans, collard greens, or turnip greens.
+Many even like a bit of it with their BBQ.
+A jar of this spicy sauce can just about always be found on the supper table, making it a staple item to make each year.

-Actually, at the end of each summer, Daddy would gather a bunch of peppers from his garden to make a good number of jars to use, keep in the pantry and to share with friends.
+At the end of each summer, Daddy would gather peppers from his garden to make a good number of jars to use, keep in the pantry, and share with friends.

-Here’s how he made his pepper sauce.
-This recipe is for one pint jar.
+Here’s our family pepper sauce recipe.
+This recipe is for a one-pint jar.

+Southern Pepper Sauce Recipe